redpanda-ai/Meerkat/ROADMAP.md

 #### v1.1.0
 * 3/2
 	* - [ ] Review pull request for revised unit tests from Matt
-	* - [ ] Give Rahul, specifically a sharepoint address, a complete list of development and 3rd party libraries, with versions.
+	* - [ ] Give Rahul a complete list of development and 3rd party libraries, with versions.
 	* - [ ] Update the Meerkat daemon to provide
 		* - [ ] column re-ordering
 		* - [ ] handle multiple input paths